-- Kevlar or other extremely strong thread to keep gloves intact when put to the test ( ie, the stress of a slide, etc. ).
+- Extremely strong, "body armor" aramid thread (like Kevlar) to keep gloves intact when put to the test ( ie, the stress of a slide, etc. ).

 Whether you do track days, aggressive off-road riding, or just want to be as safe as you can be for the daily commute ... look for gloves with adequate protection in these specific areas.

-Kevlar is often used to reinforce one or more of the key areas noted above ... to give you the protection of a suit of armor, without sacrificing comfort.
+Kevlar or other aramid "body armor" thread fibers is often used to reinforce one or more of the key areas ... to give you extra protection, without sacrificing comfort.

-In our experience, more flexible materials such as Kevlar or rubberized knuckles offer more than adequate protection without sacrificing fit and comfort, like metal knuckles do.
+In our experience, more flexible knuckle armor (rubberized knuckles) offer more than adequate protection without sacrificing fit and comfort, like metal knuckles do.